Sport and Leisure Price Reaches $0.18 on Exchanges (SNL)

-Sport and Leisure (SNL) traded up 5.3% against the US dollar during the 24-hour period ending at 20:00 PM ET on March 18th.
-One Sport and Leisure coin can currently be purchased for $0.18 or 0.00000424 BTC on exchanges.
-During the last week, Sport and Leisure has traded 15% higher against the US dollar.
-Sport and Leisure has a market capitalization of $120.49 million and $683,385.00 worth of Sport and Leisure was traded on exchanges in the last 24 hours.
+Sport and Leisure (SNL) traded 3.2% higher against the dollar during the 24 hour period ending at 12:00 PM E.T. on March 22nd.
+One Sport and Leisure coin can now be purchased for $0.18 or 0.00000423 BTC on cryptocurrency exchanges.
+Sport and Leisure has a market capitalization of $122.62 million and $398,640.00 worth of Sport and Leisure was traded on exchanges in the last 24 hours.
+Over the last seven days, Sport and Leisure has traded 17.1% higher against the dollar.

 - KnoxFS (KFX) traded flat against the dollar and now trades at $15.07 or 0.00049800 BTC.